Psalm 96: Judaism

-Psalm 96 is the second of six psalms recited during the Kabbalat Shabbat (Welcoming the Shabbat) service in Ashkenazic, Hasidic and some Sephardic communities..
+Psalm 96 is the second of six psalms recited during the Kabbalat Shabbat (Welcoming the Shabbat) service in Ashkenazic, Hasidic and some Sephardic communities.
 These six psalms represent the six days of the week, with Psalm 96 corresponding to the second day of the week (Monday).

 Verses 4 and 9 are part of Selichot.

 Psalm 96 is recited to increase joy among family members.

 Catholicism

 The final three verses in Latin, "Laetentur caeli", comprise the offertory antiphon used in the Mass During the Night for the Nativity of the Lord.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of None.